 The question of whether to apply for and take on an internship can be difficult.
-As publicist Kima Jones recently told Refinery29, not everyone can afford to enter a temporary, often low-paying (or completely unpaid) job program.
+As publicist Kima Jones recently told Refinery29, not everyone can afford to enter a temporary, often low-paying (or completely unpaid) job programme.
 And, as author Neil Howe puts it, not all internships give participants real options for advancement.

 "In 2013," Howe wrote, "NACE [the National Association of Colleges and Employers], reported that only 63 percent of graduating students who had held paid internships received a job offer by graduation.
 As for unpaid internships, students who have them are today hardly more likely to get a job offer (37 percent) than those who have no internship at all (35 percent)."